A Potentially Game-Changing Extraction Process

 Low Cost, Carbon-Free, Cost Effective

-Preliminary technical and economic analyses by Medaro’s joint venture partner indicate that the HLT is capable of lowering overall spodumene processing costs by 30 to 50%.
+Successful bench-scale testing and economic analyses by Medaro’s joint venture partner GLET indicate that the HLT is capable of lowering overall spodumene processing costs by 30 to 50%.

 Internal recycling of the spodumene “solvent” and aluminum hydroxide precipitant dramatically reduces chemical processing costs.